-For generations, the media has bombarded us with presented images of people who are modelled to perfection.
+For generations, the media has bombarded us images of people who are modelled to perfection.
 We become accustomed to seeing these flawless people and assume that everyone has a perfect body and there’s something wrong with us if we don’t look like them.

 Of course in truth, these images are unrealistic because they typically only represent a certain body type, particularly when it comes to female bodies.
 In the real world, you come across a wide variety of body types and people who are considered attractive as well as those regarded as less attractive.